 Attending a conference in Golden, Colorado, I spent three days surrounded by other professional artists learning about our other craft: business.

 You get asked, “What kind of art do you make?” at a conference like this.
 Then you get asked another 80 times by people who haven’t met you yet.
 You get a lot of practice explaining what you do and why you do it.
 I discovered I can explain my art practice in three words.
 Ready?
 I paint hikes.
 This super short explanation is usually followed by longer one.
 What does this mean?
-Do you paint your hikes (yes) or someone else’s (yes, too)?
+Do you paint your hikes (yes) or someone else’s (also yes)?
 Do you work from photos (almost always)?
 Would you like to paint on location (sure, how do I get a 2 year old to sit still that long?)?

 After this amazing conference was over, and I had spent several days with a gorgeous view of the mountains around Golden, I figured I better take a hike, right?
-(Like the art police are going to show up and get me if I go all the way to Golden and don’t hike…) I found the nearest trailhead and walked over to it late Saturday.
+(Like the art police are going to show up and get me if I go all the way to Golden and don’t hike…) I found the nearest trail head and walked over to it late Friday.
 I reached the top of the town and the middle of the mountain during that beautiful golden hour where the sun light is perfect.
 I started my hike.

 Did I mention I am terrified of snakes?